tmfg/digitraffic/_posts/2022-11-14-new-apis-and-deprecations-en.md

 - APIs
 ---

-New APIs for Road have been published.
+New road traffic APIs have been published.

 Documentation can be found [here](/en/road-traffic/#restjson--apis).\
 Swagger descriptions [here](http://tie.digitraffic.fi/swagger/).\
-Outdated and deprecated APIs are [here](/en/api-status/changes/)
+Listings of currently supported and deprecated APIs [here](/en/api-status/changes/)

-🔴 Following old APIs will be removed any time soon
+🔴 The following old APIs will be removed soon

 * Traffic messages
   * `/api/v1/data/weight-restrictions-datex2/*`